-48. Will the 1.6 multiplier change?
+49. Will the 1.6 multiplier change?

-The law states that the multiplier is 1.6 through school year (SY) 2013-2014 (July 1, 2013 through June 30, 2014).
-After that time, FNS is permitted to change the multiplier to a number between 1.3 and 1.6.
-If the multiplier is changed, schools electing CEP will keep the same multiplier for their entire four-year cycle and do not have to implement changes to the multiplier until their next cycle if CEP is elected again.
-FNS will not be making a change to the multiplier for SY 2014-15 or SY 2015-2016.
-Any change to the multiplier would be communicated in advance of implementation, through the Federal Register.
+The 1.6 multiplier will be in effect for SY 2015-2016.
+The Healthy, Hunger-Free Kids Act provides discretion for FNS to change the multiplier to a number between 1.3 and 1.6; however, there are currently no plans to change the multiplier.
+If the multiplier is changed in the future, schools electing CEP will keep the same multiplier for their entire four-year cycle and do not have to implement changes to the multiplier until their next cycle if CEP is elected again.
+Any future change to the multiplier would also be communicated well in advance of implementation, through the Federal Register.

-49. How will area eligibility percentages be determined for CEP schools?
+50. How will area eligibility percentages be determined for CEP schools?

 Since the 1.6 multiplier is intended to provide an estimate of the total number of students eligible for free and reduced price meals in eligible schools, the product of the ISP multiplied by 1.6 will be used for area eligibility purposes.
+If the result is equal to or greater than 50 percent, meal sites located in the attendance area of the school are area eligible.
 Schools in LEAs electing CEP for the entire LEA or as part of a group of schools electing CEP with a shared ISP must still use the individual school CEP percentage.
 These percentages can be used for determining area eligibility in the Summer Food Service Program, Seamless Summer, Child and Adult Care Food Program (CACFP) at-risk afterschool snacks, CACFP tiering, and afterschool snacks through the NSLP.

-50. \\\What are the rounding rules for calculating free and paid claiming percentages under CEP?
+51. What are the rounding rules for calculating free and paid claiming percentages under CEP?

-The rounding rules for calculating free and paid claiming percentages under CEP are:
+The rounding rules for calculating free and paid claiming percentages under CEP are as follows:

+Free Claiming Percentage

+Multiply the ISP by 1.6 to get the percentage of meals reimbursed at the free rate.
+Carry the calculation to a minimum of two decimal places before rounding (e.g., 86.15%).

+Reimbursement Claiming Percentage

+Round the percentages to one decimal place using standard rounding; numbers five and above round up to the next higher number, numbers four and below round down (e.g., 86.15% = 86.2%, 86.13% = 86.1%).
+The percentages rounded to one decimal place will be used to calculate the Claims for Reimbursement.

+Number of Meals Reimbursed at the Free Rate

+Multiply the percentage of meals reimbursed at the free rate by the total number of reimbursable meals in the claiming period to get the number of meals reimbursed at the free rate.
+Remaining meals are reimbursed at the paid rate.

+Meal Claims

-- Multiply the ISP by 1.6 to get the percentage of meals reimbursed at the free rate. - Carry the calculation to a minimum of two decimal places before rounding (e.g., 86.15%). - Round the percentages to one decimal place using standard rounding; numbers five and above round to the next higher number, numbers four and below round down (e.g., 86.15% = 86.2%).
-The percentages rounded to one decimal place will be used to calculate the Claims for Reimbursement. - Multiply the percentage of meals reimbursed at the free rate by the total number of reimbursable meals in the claiming period to get the number of meals reimbursed at the free rate.
-Remaining meals are reimbursed at the paid rate. - Meal claims must be made in whole numbers.
-When the free or paid meal calculations result in partial meals, use standard rounding procedures (five and above round up, four and below round down) to get whole numbers of meals. - If the total percentages for free and paid meals do not equal 100, the paid category must be adjusted to make it 100 percent. - For example, if 800 reimbursable meals were served and the free claiming percentage is 86.2%, the number of meals reimbursed at the free rate is 689.6 [800 x 0.862 = 689.6], which is adjusted to 690 meals.
+Meal claims must be made in whole numbers.
+When the free or paid meal calculations result in partial meals, use standard rounding procedures (five and above round up, four and below round down) to get whole numbers of meals.

+If the total percentages for free and paid meals do not equal 100, the paid category must be adjusted to make it 100 percent.
+For example, if 800 reimbursable meals were served and the free claiming percentage is 86.2%, the number of meals reimbursed at the free rate is 689.6 [$800 \ge 0.862 = 689.6$], which is adjusted to 690 meals.
 The number of meals reimbursed at the paid rate is 110 [800-690 = 110].

-51. \\\In SY 2014-15, if a school starts CEP after the election deadline, could the School Food Authority (SFA) retroactively receive free reimbursement for students who were not previously eligible for free meals?
+52. If a school starts CEP after the election deadline, could the School Food Authority (SFA) retroactively receive free reimbursement for students who were not previously eligible for free meals?